cyrmee/expense-tracker-backend/README.md

 cp .env.example .env
 ```

-Update the `.env` file with your database and Redis configurations:
+Update the `.env` file with your database, Redis, and API configurations:

 ```
 DATABASE_URL="postgresql://postgres:your_password@localhost/expense-tracker-db"